lob/lob-ruby/README.md

     $ bundle

-Or install it yourself as:
+Or manually install it yourself:

     $ gem install lob